 • Fast-paced semesters

-• Complex multi-step problems
+• Complex multi-step homework

 • Lack of structured problem-solving frameworks

-Once students understand those patterns, the material becomes dramatically easier to manage.
+Once those patterns become clear, the material becomes dramatically easier to manage.

 The Woody Calculus Method